AbhayChandel13/ElectronBugloggerApp/README.md

 npm run build

-App in Electron ,React and Mongodb .
+App in Electron ,React & Mongodb.

 running App will look like :--